 Once they capture the essence of their skills and traits, you can add in “What type of company do you want to work for?
 Or what type of industry do you want to work in?
 Help them add anything that gives a clue to where they want to go.

-Here is another example of a value-added statement from one of my clients.
+Here is another example of a value-added statement from a client.

 “A Senior Multimedia Professional with 10 years of experience in video production, marketing, and corporate communications.
 Exceeding expectations for clients in corporate, educational, industrial and legal settings is my mission.
 Effective, compelling and modern storytelling through words and images is the means.
 Looking for opportunities to become a valued contributor with a mid-sized or larger organization in the Greater Portland, Maine region.”

-- On LinkedIn, we create a Summary statement in their profile using it
+On LinkedIn, we create an About section in their profile using it.

 How do you help clients articulate their skills